The benefits of massage

 Massages may be viewed as a treat, but studies also indicate that they may have a variety of health benefits.
 Massage as medicine?
 That’s one prescription we’d all like.

 The benefits of massage go beyond feelings of relaxation and wellness.
-They can also include:
+Massage is good for the body and the mind.
+Benefits include:

 - Improved sleep